 The Problem

-The ethnic minority community has been hugely affected by COVID-19 economically.
-With the fire in Jordan on 15 November 2020, we see there is a lot of pain in the community in Yau Tsim Mong, regardless of race and religion.
-It is an important time to provide holistic support to the ethnic minorities in the district to help build resilience and a strong network.
+We saw a lot of pain in the community, like the fire in 2020, regardless of race and religion.
+As we all find our bearings in the post-pandemic world, it became critical to provide holistic support to the ethnic minorities in this district to help them build resilience and a strong network.

 Our Work